junh1024/junh1024-Documents/Games/EV Nova Guide.md

 Docmaker was also a thing in the 90s, when PDFs weren't ubiquitous & you wanted to have something longer/more complex than a plain simpletext document, but wanted to make it readable on any mac.
 The solution was to make the document an app.
 I started a Docmaker document/app, but couldn't resume editing it again by double-clicking on it, cuz you can usually re-edit most documents by double-click.
 Didn't realize until a while later that cuz it's an app, it just simply opens as an app.
 To re-edit it, you need to use the Docmaker editor.

 I've played EVN on & off over the last 18 years.
 Due to being unregistered, you can't use cheats in the form of plugins, so they must be a pilot file.
 I remember DLing a pilot for EV which had all planets dominated & an alien carrier.
 I then converted the pilot file to EVN format.
-Now EVN has a larger universe than EV, so only some planets are dominated.
+EVN has a larger universe than EV, so only some planets are dominated.
 Domination yields a daily pay, so you can hire an escort w/o losing credits.
 I think I hired a pirate carrier (those are p.expensive).
-Somewhen, I did the Heeran storyline, not sure I finished it.

-due to neglect & money reasons, dad never purchased a mac for me past the hand-me-down 8600/300.
+due to neglect & money reasons, dad never purchased a mac for me past the hand-me-down 8600/300 (which was a slight upgrade over my 9600/200).
 I needed an upgrade for schoolwork, and I used another used Sony VAIO laptop.
 Dell optiplex GX260, iMac G5, iMac 2008.
 I built my own PC around 2009.

 After the trial period, I let it expire & installed EV.
 I couldn't get much to happen, so I downloaded the Galactic Scourge plugin over 56k dialup with a download manager on my dad's 8600/300 powermac & played it on my 9600/200.
 Not sure how got it to my mac.
 Maybe Zip100 disk or CD-R. I remember driving a Hydra (cuz it's fast & powerful), and large freight courier ticks.
 Later on in the scenario, you can't complete some courier missions cuz the universe is splitting apart.